ex-platform/express-ts-api-example/README.md

 yarn run typeorm migration:show
 ```

-If in mono-repo, you need to change script in `package.json` and use `src/app/typeorm.ts`
+If in mono-repo, you need to change script in `package.json` and use config in `db/typeorm.ts`

 ```json
 {